dkozar/raycast-dom/README.md

 Emitter is a singleton subscribing to *document* and *window* objects.
 It's building Rays and dispatching them to interested parties.
-Emitter subscription is based on Signals and slots pattern [I used quite a lot with eDriven](https://github.com/dkozar/edriven/blob/master/eDriven.Core/Signals/Signal.cs).
+Emitter subscription is based on Signals and slots pattern I used [quite a lot with eDriven](https://github.com/dkozar/edriven/blob/master/eDriven.Core/Signals/Signal.cs).
 Interested parties connect to emitter passing an object with handler references, that will be fired by Emitter (with Ray as an argument).
-This approach is handy because connect/disconnect methods are called once per subscriber (py passing all the handlers at once).
+This approach is handy because connect/disconnect methods are called once per subscriber (passing all handlers at once).

 ## Plugs ##

 Plugs are custom emitters, built by component or application developers, and then plugged into Emitter.
 They are converting *raw* Emitter events to something more meaningful to particular components.
+The idea behind this is that there should be no duplicated work (converting browser events to rays).
 While I was working on [react-data-menu](https://github.com/dkozar/react-data-menu), I became aware that not only menu component is interested in menu events.
 That's why it's handy to have a source of *converted* events being accessible and reused by interested parties.
 I've been already using the concept of [parent/slave dispatchers](https://github.com/dkozar/edriven/blob/master/eDriven.Core/Managers/SystemManager.cs), which turned out to be very practical.

 ## Storeless/actionless applications ##

-With Raycast, it is possible to create an application with no store nor actions.
+With Raycast, it is possible to create an application having no store nor actions.
 However, having all the code in application root would make our application unmaintainable.
 That's why I suggest decoupling ray processors from application root.
 For this, you can use composition, having *processor* objects referencing the application component.